 > How to apply ?

 How ?
-Application can only be done online.
+Application can only be done online on our application website.

 How much does it cost ?
 Once you have filled out your personal data, you will be required to pay a non-refundable inscription fee of 50€ to cover the administrative costs of your admission process.
 This payment is only possible by credit card or Paypal and is fully secured.

 1. creation of the Applicant Page and payment of the application fees (€50),

 4. if your application is accepted and if necessary, a face-to-face or video-conference interview will be organized.

 > Tuition fees 2021

 French students and European Union students : 7,700 € per year.